-The very first trail center in the UK was in Wales, at Coed y Brenin just north of Dolgellau.
-It was built over 20 years ago, and it's led to a huge surge of other trail centers around the country — and indeed around the world.
+The very first trail centre in the UK was in Wales, at Coed y Brenin just north of Dolgellau (komoot.com/collection/1066212/ride-the-uk-s-first-trail-centre-coed-y-brenin-mtb-trails).
+It was built over 20 years ago, and it's led to a huge surge of other trail centres around the country — and indeed around the world.
 They offer tailor-made riding experiences, they've highly helped Wales' economy, and they're a lot of fun.
 And yet there's so much more that Wales can offer.

-Here are a selection of trails which range from gentle green lane ambles through to mountain-top carries (with screaming descent rewards).
+Here are a selection of trails which range from gentle green lane ambles through to mountain-top carries with screaming descent rewards.
 Some of them are relatively easy to get to, and some of them require a little more focus and commitment.
 But for all their differences, their varying lengths and technical requirements, they all take place in some of the most stunning scenery the British Isles can provide, and they'll all leave their mark long after you've finished riding them.

 Perhaps the most well-known route here is the trip up Snowdon.
-There is a voluntary ban on bikes between 9 am and 5 pm in the summer, but don't let that deter you; either head up very early or very late, or wait until it's out of season.
+There is a voluntary ban on bikes between 10am and 5pm in the summer, but don't let that deter you; either head up very early or very late, or wait until it's out of season.
 Honestly, in the summer, Snowdon is so busy that you'll not want to ride it in the daytime at any rate — but if it's quieter it's really not an experience to be missed.

 Few other places south of Scotland can offer the truly remote sensation that riding some of the trails here bestow, the need for preparation and the true isolation that proper mountain riding can bring.
 But just a few miles down the road, Wales can offer idyllic tranquility and space.
 There truly is something here for everyone.

 This one is a cracker.
 Most people head to Llangynog for the Revolution Bike Park just south of the town, but for those who are searching for less adrenaline-fuelled mountain biking, there's plenty to be found in the area too.
 This ride is long, and there's loads of climbing in it, but the rewards are…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-This is a great little ride which is in no way technical, has (for the most part) only shallow gradients but affords riders an excellent view from the top of the Clywydian Range all the way over to Snowdonia.
+This is a great little ride which is in no way technical, has (for the most part) only shallow gradients but affords riders an excellent view from the top of the Clwydian Range all the way over to Snowdonia.

 If you're not feeling up to a hyper-technical gnar-fest, but you still want to get a few Welsh mountain bike miles in your legs, then this is the Tour for you.
-It's quite long, but not particularly technically challenging, taking in as it does the tracks and trails around Clocaenog Forest and Llyn Brenig.
+It's quite long, but not particularly technically challenging, taking in as it does the tracks and trails around Clocaenog Forest and Llyn Brenig…